The Children’s Cancer Center is a non-profit organization dedicated to serving families of children who have cancer or chronic blood disorders.

 The philosophy of our original founders was that when a child is diagnosed, the entire family is really diagnosed.
 Therefore, our programs and services address the needs of all family members affected.

-Mission: The Children’s Cancer Center is a non-profit organization dedicated to serving families of children who have cancer or chronic blood disorders with emotional, financial, and education support necessary to cope with their life-threatening illness.
+The Children’s Cancer Center is a non-profit organization dedicated to serving families of children who have cancer or chronic blood disorders with emotional, financial, and educational support necessary to cope with their life-threatening illness.

 “All your energy, all your finances goes to the situation.
 Through people that do donate to the Children’s Cancer Center, we were able to do stuff she could never even imagine doing.
 Those things that make her life, that smile on her face all worth it.
 I’m sorry that we can’t do it, but thank goodness somebody else could.”